ym21823/RideWise-Analytics/README.md

-#🧾 Project Title: RideWise-Analytics
+# RideWise-Analytics
 End-to-end data analytics project for OLA’s ride-booking operations — from SQL-based data cleaning and KPI calculations to interactive Power BI dashboards highlighting revenue streams, customer insights, and driver performance.
-📘 Project Overview
+# Project Overview
 This project focuses on analyzing ride-booking data from OLA, a popular ride-hailing platform, to uncover meaningful insights about rides, customers, drivers, and payments.
 The goal is to understand how OLA’s business is performing and identify areas for improvement using data analysis and visualization tools.
 ________________________________________
-🎯 Objective
+# 🎯 Objective
 To use SQL and Power BI to:
 •	Track ride volumes and trends
 •	Analyze driver and vehicle performance